lapentad/SetTowardsFree5gc/README.md

 12. **createPV**: Creates a Persistent Volume in the Kind cluster.
 13. **getContainerIDandAddeth1**: Retrieves the Docker ID of the container named `kind-control-plane` and adds an `eth1` interface to it.
 14. **deployfree5gc**: Deploys the free5GC project to the Kubernetes cluster using Helm.

+<a id="simulator"></a>
+## Simulator
+To run the simulator you need to have a subscriber, to do so you can follow the insctuctions in the `./webUi.sh`

+1. Make sure all the scripts are runnable `chmod +x webUi.sh` etc etc
+2. `./webUi.sh`
+3. Login in the web ui and make a new Subscriber with default values.
+4. `./deployEURANSIM.sh`
+5. Wait until the EU pod of the simulator is running and use the interface uesimtun0 of that pod to ping anything.

 ## Note